q3769/semver-maven-plugin/README.md

 updates 1.2.0-SNAPSHOT+chi.1 into 1.4.0-SNAPSHOT+chi.1

-The basic idea: First, according to the SemVer spec, figure out the newer one between the current POM version and the given version to merge, the newer version will be the base of the final merged version, pending an increment.
-Then, for the older version, figure out its intended change category - `major`, `minor`, or `patch`, the intended change category will be used to increment the base (newer of the two) version.
-Lastly, no matter which version is newer, the current POM version's pre-release and build metadata labels always stay and serve as the ones of the final merged version.
+The basic idea: First, according to the SemVer spec, figure out the newer version between the current POM's and the given version to merge.
+If the current POM version is newer, no change will be made and the current version is the merged result.
+Otherwise, if the given version to merge is newer, then it is to be incremented based on the current POM version's intended change category - `major`, `minor`, or `patch`; lastly, the current POM version's pre-release and build metadata labels, if any exist, always stay and serve as the ones of the final merged version.

-In this case, the given version `1.3.10-HOTFIX` is newer, so it's the base.
-The current POM version `1.2.0-SNAPSHOT+chi.1` is older, so its intended change category `minor` is used to increment the base `1.3.10-HOTFIX`, resulting in `1.4.0` according to the SemVer spec.
+In this case, the given version `1.3.10-HOTFIX` is newer, so it is to be incremented to form the merged result.
+The current POM version `1.2.0-SNAPSHOT+chi.1`'s intended change category is `minor`, so the given version `1.3.10-HOTFIX` is incremented on its minor category, resulting in `1.4.0`, according to the SemVer spec.
 Lastly, the current POM version's labels (in this case `SNAPSHOT` and `chi.1`), if any exist, always stay.
 Thus, for the final merged version, we have `1.4.0-SNAPSHOT+chi.1`.

 ### Verify the current POM version